compromise-evident/airgapFTP/README.md

 See [LED.cpp](https://github.com/compromise-evident/airgapFTP/blob/main/Other/LED/LED.cpp).
 (Might need to tilt photoresistor away as above.
 Use it in a dark enclosure.) <br>
 <sub>*Receiving machine must have audio recording hardware at least like that of the Dell Latitude E5500 (made in 2008.) <br>
-If you own a modern thousand-dollar laptop, this just won't work; your microphone line is always noisy, even when disabled.<sub/>
+If you own a modern thousand-dollar laptop, this won't work; your mic line is always noisy, even when disabled.<sub/>